You are a doctor working in an inner-city paediatric emergency department in Europe.

 Asylum seeker: a person who has left their country of origin and applied for asylum in another country but whose application has not yet been concluded.

 Refugee: someone whose asylum application has been successful.
-The government recognizes they are unable to return to their country of origin owing to a well-founded fear of being persecuted for the reasons provided for in the United Nations Refugee Convention or European Convention on Human Rights (such as persecution due to race, sexuality, political opinions or religion).
+The government recognizes they cannot return to their country of origin owing to a well-founded fear of being persecuted for the reasons provided for in the United Nations Refugee Convention or European Convention on Human Rights (such as persecution due to race, sexuality, political opinions or religion).

 Refused asylum seeker: a person whose asylum application has been unsuccessful.
 Nearly half of UK asylum applications are rejected – yet ~40% of appeals are successful.